 Straight edges must be supported along their length when they are stored, or they can be stored flat in a toolbox so long as they’re protected from other objects banging into them.

 Another type of straight edge, the camel back.
 Rather than being ground flat, these are sometimes scraped by hand.
 This one in particular scraped by a very talented operator, by hand.
-This device is accurate to a few tenth-thousandths of an inch.
+This device is accurate to a few tenths of an inch.

 Specific to woodworking are winding sticks, wooden sticks used to define twist or ‘wind’ (think wind like a watch, not like the weather).
 These are used to give a basic understanding of surface defects.
 These are compared to the surface plate to ensure that they read accurately.